bolt/docs/source/menus.md

     `.yml`-file.

-See the default `/app/theme_defaults/_menu_default.twig` file for an in-depth example of all of the things you can do with menu's.
+See the default `/app/theme_defaults/_menu_default.twig` file for an in-depth example of all of the things you can do with menus.
 Remember that you should always copy this file to your own theme folder, or create your own from scratch.
 If you modify the default file, it will most likely get overwritten when you update Bolt to a newer version.